Preetp2708/Delta/README.md

 # Delta
-About The Web Development Journy
+About The Web Development Journy...